hackforla/website/_projects/engage.md

 ---
 identification: '138791772'
 title: Engage
-description: 'Engage facilitates and streamlines the preparation of meeting agendas, getting word out to the local residents and compiling feedback from the public.
-Engage is a platform to help connect residents (and other stakeholders) to local government.
-Instead of requiring constituents to be present at meetings, which presents a host of challenges: work schedules, childcare, accessibility, fear that their voice would not be heard, or not understanding the meeting agenda.'
+description: 'Engage is a civic participation platform that makes it easier for constituents to offer their feedback on policy issues that local Councils are considering.
+Engage aims to increase access for community stakeholders who are unable to attend public meetings or may otherwise feel unheard by their local government.'
 image: /assets/images/projects/engage-logo.png
-alt: 'Engage logo.'
+alt: 'Engage logo'
-image-hero: /assets/images/projects/engage-hero-2.png
+image-hero: /assets/images/projects/engage-hero-2.jpeg
-alt-hero: 'Engage logo and people of different ages, gender and ethnicity coming together concept illustration'
+alt-hero: 'People of different ages, gender and ethnicity coming together concept illustration'
 leadership:
   - name: Bonnie Wolfe
     role: Agile Coach